nebhrajani-a/.emacs.d/README.md

 Primarily for backup and redundancy purposes.

 > :warning: Unlike typical configurations: this one literally has
-> batteries included, when you clone the repositories, you also clone
+> batteries included, when you clone the repository, you also clone
 > the packages required.
 This is to prevent dependency hell and TLS
 > key issues.
 As long as you're using Emacs 25+, you should be okay.